Pump Ed 101

 Net Positive Suction Head - NPSHa & NPSHr

 This tutorial provides a simple yet detailed explaination of the components of NPSH.
 It also discusses their relationship to cavitation in a centrifugal pump.
+See my May 2008 Pumps & Systems magazine article for additional reading.

 Return to Titles